nickyiliwang0000/h/css/icons.md

 <i class="fas fa-star" aria-hidden=“true”></i>
 ```

 Sometimes we want our icons to be read out by screen readers.
 If your icons have semantic meaning, Font Awesome recommends that we add a few more things to make things more accessible.
 We need to add `aria-hidden="true"` to the icon to hide it from screen readers, and supplement it with a `span`.
 What you put between the span tags will get read out by screen readers.
-Then we add a class of `sr-only` to the span.
+Then we add a class of `sr-only` to the `span`.
 Font Awesome deals the with the styling for `sr-only` and will *visually* hide the span from users.
 Still with us?
 No?
 Let's check out an example:

 ```html
 <h2>From HackerYou to Loblaws:</h2>